Disposing Assets — Asset Life Cycle Management

-Asset Disposal – a critical process in the life cycle of physical and IT assets
+A critical process in the life-cycle of physical assets

-Asset Disposal is a key process in the life cycle of asset management.
+Asset Disposal is a key process in the life-cycle of asset management.
 It is an event where the asset is no longer going to be used for its original purpose.
 The asset is deleted or deactivated in the Enterprise Asset Management system.

-- Transfer the asset to a different location, used for different purposes .
+- Transfer the asset to a different location.
+This is used for a variety of purposes.

 - Retire assets.
 This requires recording of asset disposal in some standard ways defined by the organization